pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         :type: int

-        The number of bits in a block.
+        The number of :term:`bits` in a block.

 Interfaces used by the symmetric cipher modes described in :ref:`Symmetric Encryption Modes <symmetric-encryption-modes>`.